-Bachelor Information Engineering Algorithms and Data Structures Abbreviation AD / ADL Module responsibility Prof. Dr. Dierks Duration / Semester/ Regular cycle One semester / 3rd semester / winter and summer semester Credits (CP) / 6 LP Semester hours per week (SHW) Workload 3 + 1 SHW Attendance: 72 h Type of module Self-study: 108 h Mandatory module Prerequisites Programming experience recommended · · · · · · · · · · · · · · · · · · · Language English Learning outcomes • The students understand that choosing data structures and algorithms affects the efficiency of their programs • The students know state-of-the-art solutions for typical problems and they are able to apply them in their own programs to improve the quality thereof. • The students know theoretical limits of sorting and searching and they are able to apply this knowledge to analyze the complexity of new programming problems • The students are able to synthesize efficient programs by applying the taught algorithms and data structures The students learn that it makes sense to apply state-of-the-art algorithms to produce competitive software that is scalable Learning content Lecture: Introduction with elementary algorithms and complexity estimations, complexity Abstract data types and their implementation Sorting, Divide-and-Conquer, Pivot, Mergesort, Priority Queue Search algorithms Finite-state automata Introduction to graph- and optimization algorithms Laboratory: Empiric detection of complexity depending on problem size by counting the number of steps Dynamic behavior of sorting algorithms Tree traversals, search algorithms Usability of the module Degree program relevance Requirements for the recognition of Regular examination type for module testing: credits Lecture: Successful passing in written exam (K)(PL) Laboratory: Successful participation in exercises (LA)(PVL) (Study and exam requirements) [Laboratory.
-Succession participation in exercises (LA)(FVL)] Courses AD (Lecture) ADL (Laboratory / Exercises)
+Bachelor Information Engineering Algorithms and Data Structures Abbreviation AD / ADL Module responsibility Prof. Dr. Dierks Duration / Semester/ Regular cycle One semester / 3rd semester / winter and summer semester Credits (CP) / Semester hours per week (SHW) Workload 6 LP 3 + 1 SHW Attendance: 68 h Type of module Self-study: 112 h Mandatory module Prerequisites Programming experience recommended Freiequisites Language English Learning outcomes • The students understand that choosing data structures and algorithms affects the efficiency of their programs • The students know state-of-the-art solutions for typical problems and they are able to apply them in their own programs to improve the quality thereof.
+The students know theoretical limits of sorting and searching and they are able to apply this knowledge to analyze the complexity of new programming problems The students are able to synthesize efficient programs by applying the taught algorithms and data structures The students learn that it makes sense to apply state-of-the-art algorithms to produce competitive software that is scalable Learning content Lecture: Introduction with elementary algorithms and complexity estimations, complexity Abstract data types and their implementation Sorting, Divide-and-Conquer, Pivot, Mergesort, Priority Queue Search algorithms Finite-state automata Introduction to graph- and optimization algorithms Laboratory: Empiric detection of complexity depending on problem size by counting the number of steps Dynamic behavior of sorting algorithms Tree traversals, search algorithms Usability of the module Degree program relevance Requirements for the recognition of credits Regular examination type for module testing: Lecture: Successful passing in written exam (K)(PL) (Study and exam requirements) Further possible examination types: oral exam (M), paper (R) (PL) Where more than one possible examination type is used in the module, the examination type to be used is to be made known by the responsible lecturer at the start of the course.
+Laboratory: Successful participation in exercises (LA)(PVL)

-Type of Media AD: Tuition in seminars, blackboard, slides, computer simulation ADL: Practical course Literature In the current issue: Sedgewick, R. : Algorithms, Addison-Wesley Hopcroft, J.; Motwani, R.; Ullman, J.: Introduction to Automata Theory, Languages and Computation, Addison-Wesley
+Courses AD (Lecture) ADL (Laboratory / Exercises) Type of Media AD: Tuition in seminars, blackboard, slides, computer simulation ADL: Practical course Literature In the current issue: Sedgewick, R.: Algorithms, Addison-Wesley Hopcroft, J.; Motwani, R.; Ullman, J.: Introduction to Automata Theory, Languages and Computation, Addison-Wesley